Stralsund: Education

 The Fachhochschule Stralsund is a University of Applied Sciences with a modern campus, north of the old town at the Strelasund.
 It has around 2,500 students and is among the best ranked public universities in Germany in various fields, especially in economics.
 Other university departments are Mechanical Engineering, Electrical Engineering and Information Technology.
 The FH Stralsund also offers international study programs, such as Leisure and Tourism Management and Baltic Management Studies (international business management).

 Transport

 Stralsund is linked to the A20 motorway (towards Berlin and Hamburg), via the B96n dual-carriageway.
 Other major roads include the B105 (beginning in the city centre and continuing to Rostock) and the B96 (major road to Rügen) and the B194 to the town of Grimmen.

 Stralsund Hauptbahnhof is on the line to Berlin, Rostock, Pasewalk and Bergen.

-When travelling by air, passengers usually do so via Rostock-Laage Airport with connecting flights from Munich.
+When travelling by air, passengers usually do so via Rostock–Laage Airport with connecting flights from Munich.
 A small airport, Stralsund Barth Airport, also serves the city locally.

 City buses are run by SWS (Stadtwerke Stralsund).

+Governance

+The current mayor of Stralsund is Alexander Badrow (CDU) since 2008.
+The most recent mayoral election was held on 8 May 2022, and the results were as follows: